lostjared/image_convert/README.md

 Wrote this to help out with conversions of multiple files to make it easier on me

-To compile, first install OpenCV 4 development librarie
+To compile, first install OpenCV 4 development libraries

 Output file list with